How mobility operators can create growth with gamified loyalty programs

 Why a gamified loyalty program is perfect for shared mobility

-How to apply gamification in shared mobility
+How to apply gamified loyalty programs in shared mobility

 Leveling system (the base of any great gamified loyalty program)